 Colorado Property Taxes [Go To Different State]

 The median property tax in Colorado is $1,437.00 per year for a home worth the median value of $237,800.00.
-Colorado counties collect an average of 0.6% of a property's estimated fair market value as property tax.
+Counties in Colorado collect an average of 0.6% of a property's assesed fair market value as property tax per year.

 Colorado is ranked number thirty out of the fifty states, in order of the average amount of property taxes collected.

-Colorado's median income is $71,154 per year - the average yearly property tax paid by Colorado residents amounts to 2.02% of their yearly income.
+Colorado's median income is $71,154 per year, so the median yearly property tax paid by Colorado residents amounts to approximately % of their yearly income.
 Colorado is ranked 36th of the 50 states for property taxes as a percentage of median income.

 The exact property tax levied depends on the county in Colorado the property is located in.
-Douglas County collects the highest property tax in Colorado, levying an average of $2,590.00 (0.76%) yearly in property taxes, while Costilla County has the lowest property tax in the state, collecting an average tax of $317.00 (0.3%) per year.
+Douglas County collects the highest property tax in Colorado, levying an average of $2,590.00 (0.76% of median home value) yearly in property taxes, while Costilla County has the lowest property tax in the state, collecting an average tax of $317.00 (0.3% of median home value) per year.

 |Median Property Tax||Percentage Of Income||Percentage Of Property Value|